PaperPrototype/voxels-unity-course/04 - Noise/english.md

 	//...
 ```

-(PST: you can change the default seed by changing the code to `FastNoiseLite(13123)`, 13123 would be the new seed.
-I recommend keeping the same seed until you finish this lecture.
-Once you finish the lecture you can experiment)
+(PS: you can change the default seed by changing the code to `noise = new FastNoiseLite(13123);`, 13123 would be the seed.
+I recommend keeping the same seed until you finish this lecture, otherwise your terrain may look different than mine!
+So just wait once you finish the lecture you can experiment)

 Now under `IsSolid` add the following method: